s GETTING READY FOR THE NEW SCHOOL YEAR

 A new school year lies ahead of us.
-It is both an exciting and dreading moment at the same time.
+It is both exciting and anxiety provoking.
 It is definitely a big transition that all children experience every year.
 Children who start school for the first time or who go to a new school face the biggest adjustments.
-Even just moving up a grade requires to get used to a new teacher, changing social circle, and having more academic demands.
+Even just moving up a grade requires getting used to a new teacher, changing social circle, and having more academic demands.
 However, with some preparation and forethought, children can get ready for the big day.

 Here are a few strategies to help her: